Adopting from THAILAND

 The Adoption Authority of Ireland sends an Article 17 Child Placement Agreement Notice to the National Central Authority of the country of origin for the child to be placed with the prospective adoptive parents.

 Following placement of the child with the PAPs, they may bring the child to Ireland.
-Following the completion of a number of post-placement pre-adoption reports, the Thai authorities may decide that the child can be adopted by the prospective adoptive parents.
+Following the completion of a number of post-placement reports, the Thai authorities may decide that the child can be adopted by the PAPs.
 Thai adoptions are finalised at the Thai embassy in London, England.
 Prospective adoptive parents should ensure that the Authority’s Declaration of Eligibility & Suitability extends to the date of adoption.

 Following the granting of an Adoption Order the National Central Authority of the country of origin issues an Article 23 Certificate confirming that the adoption has been effected in accordance with the terms and conditions of the 1993 Hague Convention.

 Prospective adoptive parents are advised that adoptions from Thailand may be ‘simple’ adoptions, i.e. they may not terminate the pre-existing legal parent-child relationship.
 The adoption will be regarded as a simple adoption unless the Article 23 Certificate (issued by the Thai authorities under the 1993 Hague Convention) states that the adoption is a ‘full/plenary’ adoption.